mehta-a/UdacityDataAnalystNanoDegree/P7 - Udacity_AB_Testing/README.md

 Two-tailed p-value : 0.6776
 ```
 + p-value = 0.6776 > alpha level = 0.025.
-+ Therefore, we agree with the initial hypothesis, that the net conversion CI is both statistically and practically insignificant.
++ Therefore, we agree with the initial hypothesis, that the net conversion CI is both statistically insignificant.

 #####Summary
 > State whether you used the Bonferroni correction, and explain why or why not.
 If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.